psychemedia/island-storynotes/three-little-pigs.md

 He made a great Yell-stretched himself on his side-
 Hung over the edge of the Kettle-and died!

-And now for my Moral ;-you'll own its but fair,
+And now for my Moral;-you'll own its but fair,
 That our Lives should command our particular care:
 And self-int'rest, you know, has its natural source
 In a love for ourselves as a matter of course;-